Home Health Care Agencies

 Frequently Asked Questions

-Are home health care services available in rural areas of Wyoming?
+How are home health care agencies regulated in Wyoming?

-What financial assistance is available for home health care in Wyoming?
+Are there financial assistance programs for seniors in Wyoming?

-How can I file a complaint about a home health care agency in Wyoming?
+Where can I file a complaint against a home health care agency in Wyoming?

-Complaints can be filed through the Wyoming Department of Health's website, which provides resources and forms for reporting concerns about care quality.
+Complaints can be filed through the Wyoming Department of Health's Aging Division website, which provides a dedicated complaint process page.

 Sources